lukejroche/OPP_proteomics/README.md

 The experimental setup includes neural cells from Rattus norvegicus with 2 unlabelled controls and 2 OPP labelled, biotinylated and purified samples.

 Two approaches were used to measure "N-terminal enrichment" of each protein.
 Details of which can be found in the presentation slides.
+The first approach was unsucessful in identifying enriched proteins, due to weak statistical power at the protein level.
+Hoever, the second method, calculated at the peptide level, was able to identify > 300 significantly enriched peptides with FDR score < 0.05.